Investment Banker Lifestyle

-An Investment banker life is considered to have long working hours, working on weekends, lot of hard work and little sleep.
-Let’s have a closer look at it.
+An investment banker’s life is considered to have long working hours, working on weekends, a lot of hard work, and little sleep.
+So let us have a closer look at it.

-- Why people become investment bankers?
+- Why become an Investment Banker?

 - Myths and Facts of investment banking

 - The Downsides of an Investment Banker’s Life

 - An investment banker’s life has long working hours, working on weekends, hard work, and little sleep.

 - Psychological attraction, earning enough money, lifestyle, status symbol, passion for finance, higher expectations, career foundation capabilities, and intelligence are the reasons for becoming an investment banker.

 - The downsides of an investment banker’s life are lengthy working hours, unpredictable work nature, stress, no error tolerance, work pressure, and conducting unimportant tasks.